pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 pt-host
 ==============

-To learn about the command arguments, check `pt-config host`_
+To learn about the command arguments, check `pi-top host`_

 Example
 ~~~~~~~~~~~~~~~~~